 With a solution opened in Ranorex Studio, click Tools > Jira integration > Start Jira wizard.

 Your credentials will be saved in the Windows Credential Manager on this machine.
-Deleting them is explain further below.
+Deleting them is explained further below.

 If you want to activate manual issue handling, switch on Enable issue buttons in report and select the type of issue that should be created by default.
 Click Continue.